STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kakebo - Japanese method for saving money

-Kakebo classifies expenses into four groups called Survival, Leisure and Addictions, Culture and Extras.
-You can use Survival to define expenses such as food, transport, dependents and medication.
+The Kakebo classifies expenses into four groups called Survival, Leisure and Vices, Culture, and Extras.
+You can use Survival to define expenses such as food, transportation, dependents, and medicine.

-Em Leisure and Addictions you can put things like drinks, restaurants, parties, clothes and cosmetics.
-In Culture You can put things like books, music, movies and magazines.
-In Extra you add things like travel, electronics and household items.
+In Leisure and Vices, you can include things like drinks, restaurants, parties, clothes, and cosmetics.
+In Culture, you can include things like books, music, cinema, and magazines.
+In Extra, you add things like travel, electronics, and home objects.

 How does the Kakebo Method work?

-Actually the Kakebo method is very simple.
-The objective behind the kakebo it is putting emphasis on things that cannot be dispensed with and learning to get rid of those that are not essential or necessary expenses.
+In reality, the Kakebo method is very simple.
+The goal behind kakebo is to emphasize things that cannot be dispensed with and to learn to get rid of those that are not essential or necessary expenses.

 The method works on the basis of 4 questions which are: